en

 Dynamic Legal hiring landscape with changing team structures and skill demands

 Vietnam’s Legal industry displayed tremendous resilience, prudence and adaptability in 2025.
-Much attention went to the adoption of AI, leading to the proliferation of drafting, contract review and research tools in many legal workflows.
+Much attention went to the reduction of headcounts, the need for counsels who are real business partners and as in many other roles: the adoption of AI.
+The latest leading to the proliferation of drafting, contract review and research tools in many legal workflows.
 Businesses approached hiring and workforce management with a keener eye on costs, and this was reflected in slower headcount growth and an uneven rise in salaries.

-“Employers rebalanced budgets, with a larger portion of spend going towards tech and niche, senior-level hires.
-They tightened role definitions and also turned more to contract or interim talent to meet project needs,” recounts Estelle Palandijan, Senior Consultant at Robert Walters Vietnam.
+“Employers rebalanced budgets, with a larger portion of spend going towards 1) strategic advisory, meaning less people but more expert, working directly with the senior leadership or integrating the counsel within the management and 2) tech-savy talents.
+They tightened role definitions and also turned more to contract or interim talent to meet project needs” recounts Estelle Palandijan, Senior Consultant at Robert Walters Vietnam.

-Overall, the industry still enjoyed a dynamic hiring landscape with fluid talent mobility in South East Asia.
-In particular, there was fierce competition for regional legal roles.
+Overall, the industry still enjoyed a dynamic hiring landscape with in particular, there was an interesting increase for regional legal roles based in Vietnam for local talents.

 More diverse employment models, team structures and skillsets